CARRTUSF/ObjectPoseEstimation/README.md

 Regular updates to this code would be carried out in the upcoming weeks, so please keep an eye out.
 There may be a few bugs in this code as error conditions are not handled as yet.
 Therefore use at your own risk.
 This code is intended for use with Visual Studio 2010 and later.
-However, this code can be adapted for any system as long as the following libraries are available: Eigen, Boost, VTK, PCL, and OpenCV.
+However, this code can be adapted for any system as long as the following libraries are available: Boost, PCL and all libraries required by PCL (Eigen, VTK, Flann, Qt, QHull, OpenNI), and OpenCV.

 For any questions or comments, please contact kkduncan@cse.usf.edu